Thandai Syrup Recipe

 • Add the soaked ingredients to the small jar of a blender along with the leftover water and gulkand and blend to make a smooth paste.
 Keep aside.

-• Add sugar and ½ cup water to a pan and heat it on medium heat until the sugar is dissolved.
+• Add sugar and ½ cup water to a nonstick pan and heat it on medium heat until the sugar is dissolved.
 Stir frequently while cooking.

 • Reduce the heat to low.